The Reverend Dr Neil Johnson

 Currently the serving Elders are:

-Liz Cummings, Diana Cullum-Hall, Pat Davies, Derek Duffield, Julie Grove, Jackie Homer, Stephanie Neville, Andrew Veitch, Helen Woodall and Chris Yorke.
+Liz Cummings, Diana Cullum-Hall, Derek Duffield, Julie Grove, Matthew Neville, Stephanie Neville, Jan Scott, Andrew Veitch, Peter Woodall and Chris Yorke.

 The Elders’ Meeting recommends to Church Meeting the appointment of honorary officers as appropriate.
-Currently the Church officers are: Joint Church Secretaries: Derek Duffield and Julie Grove; Church Treasurer: Martin Stokes.
-By their office, they are co-opted members of the Elders’ Meeting.
+Currently the Church officers are: Church Secretary: Julie Grove; Church Treasurer: Peter Woodall.
+These are currently all serving Elders, but even if they were not, they would be co-opted members of the Elders’ Meeting by their office.

-The Elders’ Meeting has also established committees with appropriate delegated authority which currently includes Finance Committee, Publicity Group and the network of pastoral visitors.
+The Elders’ Meeting has also established committees with appropriate delegated authority which currently includes Finance Committee, Worship Consultation, Mission Group, Publicity Group and the network of pastoral visitors.